Forest to Classroom

 Therefore, the 2018 F2C will be focusing on FIRE.
 We will take an investigative look at fire science and learn about fire across North Carolina’s landscape.
 Discussions will center around prescribed versus wildfires, fire as management tool, and how different state and federal agencies address the use or suppression of fire.
 The chance of more large fire wildfire complexes will most likely increase in coming years, so we will also learn how we can protect our homes and communities.
 Program will include field days, a trip to the 2016 Party Rock Fire location near Chimney Rock, as well as classroom instruction.
 Activities from Project Learning Tree and other curriculum will be used to help teachers carry back what they have learned into the classroom.
 Continuing education (CEU) and EE Certification (Criteria II & III) credits will be provided.

 We will be based out of the North Carolina Justice Academy in Edneyville.
 We will be staying onsite in double occupancy hotel-style rooms.

-Registration will be open until May 4, 2018, or until the program is filled.
-Space is limited.
-Follow this link for a general outline of the registration form so you know what information you will be asked to submit.
-Because of the advanced nature of the topic and activities we will be sharing for teachers to take back to the classroom, the 2018 F2C is geared towards middle and high school teachers (6th – 12th grade).
+Applications will be accepted until May 11, 2018.
+Follow this link for a general outline of the application form so you know what information you will be asked to submit.
+Because of the advanced nature of the topic and activities we will be sharing for teachers to take back to the classroom, the 2018 F2C is geared towards formal and nonformal educators working with middle and high school students (6th – 12th grade).
 Science, social studies, and technology teachers are preferred, but any subject area will be considered.
 Note: Teachers from outside of North Carolina are eligible to apply.
-Nonformal educators will be encouraged to apply beginning in March.
+Nonformal educators will be encouraged to apply.

-Applicants will be notified of their application status by May 4, 2018.
+Applicants will be notified of their acceptance status by May 12, 2018.
 Upon selection, all participants will be required to submit a $75 nonrefundable deposit and additional informational forms to complete the registration process.
 All lodging, meals, and travel during the program are provided.

 For More Information: